 This is found under the orange flask tab.

-There are 5 different types of research; Cooperative project, Cooperative, Main farm, Gourmet farm and Flower farm.
+There are 5 different types of research; Cooperative project, Cooperative, Main farm, Gourmet farm (2 sections) and Flower farm.

 In the little drop down menu, under the main tabs at the top, you can select which category you want to look at.